jacobkrantz/ProbSyllabifier/README.md

 tokenizes a corpus
 *freqLst.py*
 generates a file containing the 1000 most frequent words given a tokenized corpus
+*NISTSyllab.py*
+generates a file containing a dictionary of word:syllab.
+Multiple syllabifications will be in tuple format within the dictionary value.
+Utilizes the NIST syllabifier and pulls word set from freqEditWords.txt
 *randomWords.py*
-generates a random subset of words given a tokenized grouping of words
+follows FreqLst.py. generates a random subset of words given a tokenized grouping of words

 ####Corpus Files: